Satin Audio Zeus Review featured image

 Satin Audio Zeus Connectors

-The connectors also come with small red and black rings at the base of the barrel to determine left and right easily.
 Strain relief is internal to the barrel with only the tiniest hint of rubber extending outwards.
 You will find no memory wire, hooks, or additional bulk either on the finishing which I much prefer for additional comfort.

-The remaining connectors cover a wide base including Sony, Fitear, ATH, Etymotic.
+The remaining connectors cover a wide base including Sony, Fitear, ATH, and Etymotic.
 There is even a JH audio option with a bass module included for an additional $57.

 Barrels

-Satin has opted to go with a more muted gunmetal carbon fiber printed barrels that match the gunmetal finish of their connectors on this sample.
+Satin has opted to go with more muted gunmetal carbon fiber printed barrels that match the gunmetal finish of their connectors on this sample.
 These are much smaller and lighter than the Athena 8-wire barrels and do much to reduce the weight of the Zeus in comparison.

-The plastic chin cinch on the Athena is also replaced by a gunmetal finished aluminum version which feels more premium and durable.
+The plastic chin cinch on the Athena is also replaced by a gunmetal-finished aluminum version which feels more premium and durable.
 It slides pretty easily, does not seem to get stuck, and importantly holds its position when in use.

 Satin Audio Zeus Plugs